-I. 2022 Business Results
+I. 2023 Business Results

-(1) 2022 Business plan implementation result:
+(1) 2023 Business plan implementation result:

-With the impact of the epidemic and the war between Ukraine-Russia, the global business competition has entered a new stage, whether in terms of product development, business model or management, which requires agile response in order to innovate and break through.
-In the textile supply chain, the only way is to continue to promote vertical integration of upstream, midstream, and downstream and horizontal expansion of the value chain, and at the same time integrate with market trends to develop, design, and create differentiated quality products from materials, to enhance added value and drive the growth of revenue and gross profit.
-In addition, in the textile production process, we will continue to adhere to our social and environmental responsibility, and establish and develop the use of recycled textiles in an innovative manner to respond to the impact of global warming on the environment and ecology.
+After the pandemic, we are now facing armed conflicts between Israelis and Palestinians, Russians and Ukrainians, and Red Sea region of the Middle East, further increasing the barriers to international trade and making it impossible to effectively manage and develop inflation and consumption patterns.
+Business competition through globalization has entered another stage, with regional trade barriers and protectionism gradually emerging, breaking the globalized supply chain of division of labor and cooperation.
+Therefore, we need to be more agile in product development, business model and operation management in order to overcome the challenges.
+In the supply chain of the textile industry, the only way is to continue to promote the vertical integration of upstream, midstream and downstream and the expansion of the horizontal value chain., at the same time, to integrate the market trend, from the development of materials, design and create differentiated quality products; in order to enhance the value-added, and drive the revenue and gross profit to grow value-added.
+In addition, the United States and Europe have imposed a border carbon tax, therefore, in the textile production process, we can only reduce and decarbonize the carbon, improve efficiency to reduce production costs, in order to improve competitiveness.
+We will continue to follow our social and environmental responsibilities, and establish and develop the use of recycled textiles in an innovative way, in order to reduce global warming impact on the environment and ecology.